Walkman S Series

 The Walkman S Series is a line of portable media players designed and developed by Sony, currently marketed in Japan.
 The S Series made their debut in the fall of 2006 and later were launched in other regions.
-Although the first generation of models had generic displays, all next generations of players of the S Series had TFT color displays and supported video playback.
+Although the first generation of models were small thumb-drive players sitting above the E Series line, next generations of players of the S Series had TFT color displays and supported video playback.
 They were slightly cheaper than the flagship A Series but had more features than the E Series.
-The S Series was discontinued outside Japan in 2012 and continues solely in the domestic market.
+As part of a streamlining of the Walkman range, Sony replaced the S Series outside of Japan in 2012 by the E Series, the last model to be marketed globally being the NWZ-S760 series.
+It continues to be marketed domestically as the entry-level range, the latest model in production as of 2025 being the NW-S310 which was launched in 2017.

 History

 Two previous models of sports-oriented Network Walkman with the S prefix existed in 2001 and 2003: the NW-S4 and the "S2 Sports" NW-S21/S23.

 S200

-The NW-S200 S2 Sports Walkman released 2006 were cigar shaped and made of aluminium, also featuring a G-Sensor and a pedometer.
+The NW-S200 S2 Sports Walkman released 2006 were cigar shaped and made of aluminum, also featuring a G-Sensor and a pedometer.
 It is water resistant and came with an armband and sporty headphones.
 Models were NW-S205 (2 GB), NW-S203 (1 GB), NW-S202 (512 MB).